Maxilla, loss of half or less

 A 0% rating requires: Replaceable by prosthesis.
 A 40% rating requires: Not replaceable by prosthesis.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Maxilla, loss of half or less qualify for TDIU (Total Disability Individual Unemployability)?
+Can Maxilla, loss of half or less qualify for TDIU?

-What evidence do I need to establish service connection for Maxilla, loss of half or less?
+What evidence supports a higher rating for Maxilla, loss of half or less?

-What is the C&P exam like for Maxilla, loss of half or less?
+What happens at the C&P exam for Maxilla, loss of half or less?

 Get a Personalized Rating Analysis